ChaoZhang173/1D-peloton/README.md

 ## Algorithm:
 1. MHD equations:
-   Now only using lax-wendroff scheme.
+   Now using lax-wendroff and upwind (only for right boundar) scheme.
    Other schemes maybe added in the future.
+   The upwind is applied on the right boundary, laxwendroff has high oscillation near the boundary
-2. spatial derivative:
+3. spatial derivative:
    Use Newton Interpolation
    unstable, may fail if some particles too close
 4. eos: